Herrtane/FirmScrap/README.md

 - MOXA
 - TpLink
 - Trendnet
+- Ubiquiti

-Note: Although IPTime, Zyxel, Netgear and Ubiquiti are included in the collected dataset of this study, they were excluded from the analysis.
+Note: Although IPTime, Zyxel and Netgear are included in the collected dataset of this study, they were excluded from the analysis.
 Accordingly, the corresponding scraping modules are not included in this release.

 ## Key Advantage